 First, youth programs are a central feature of Catholicism, so clergy are often alone with children.
 Customs dictate that these children are normally male.
 This would be far less of a problem if the Church was more proactive in preventing abuse and punishing offenders.

-Secondly, Catholicism is by far the largest Christian denomination and Christianity is the largest religion in the world, meaning that other denominations simply could not match the number of people, and therefore abusers, who are members of the Catholic Church.
+Secondly, Catholicism is by far the largest Christian denomination, and Christianity is the largest religion in the world, meaning that other denominations simply could not match the number of people, and therefore abusers, who are members of the Catholic Church.
 Protestantism, however, is the most popular religion in the US.
 Indeed, the Southern Baptist church has also been the subject of a recent scandal.

-Third, the huge media storms of allegations against the Catholic church are not proper indicators of the rate of child sexual abuse in general, but they do make it seem as though some feature of the Catholic Church encourages pedophilia.
+Third, the tremendous media storms of allegations against the Catholic church are not proper indicators of the rate of child sexual abuse in general, but they make it appear as though some feature of the Catholic Church encourages pedophilia.
 Certain aspects of the church, such as the exclusion of women, the celibacy rule, and the rigid hierarchy, do not help the church’s image even though they have little to do with sexual predation.
 That said, we can’t run from the fact that Catholic priests have been the worst offenders.

-The Archdiocese of Baltimore tells us now mistakes were made and they are committed to protecting innocent children and helping to heal victims of sex abuse.
+The Archdiocese of Baltimore tells us now mistakes were made, and they are committed to protecting innocent children and helping to heal victims of sex abuse.
 I’m sure that is true for many people associated with the Archdiocese, probably most.
 But there are still those who have an interest in covering up sexual misconduct… and worse.

 Effects of Child Sexual Abuse Carry Throughout Life

 Children who have been sexually abused suffer the consequences into their adulthood.
 They are at an increased risk of mental, physical, and behavioral disorders.
 Some children have problems with their education after sexual abuse and become enrolled in special education classes.
 Survivors of child sexual abuse are more likely to commit suicide and experience anxiety.